Japanese Beginner 1

 • Greetings and daily expressions

-• Introducing oneself: name, occupation, hobby, nationality etc.
+• Introducing oneself: name, occupation, hobby, nationality, etc.

-• Telling names of things and ownership
+• Sharing the names of things and describing ownership

-• Telling time, days and months
+• Telling time, naming days and months

 • Shopping, ordering food in a restaurant